Reyes-fred/Bluetooth-controller/README.md

 # Bluetooth-controller

-App that conect with a bluetooth module, to make a car controller.
+App with the functionality to conect with bluetooth module for the propose to be a car controller